codesystems/meta/channels/selenium/docs.md

 #### Configuring Internet Explorer Options

-See below for language-specific instructions for how to properly configure your Internet Explorer tests for Spoon.
+See below for language-specific instructions for how to properly configure your Internet Explorer tests for the Selenium Sandbox.

 **Java**